Fab-Lab-Akureyri/scripts/readme.md

 The scripts are aimed at the machines in the computer lab, all Windows machines.

-Make sure Execution policy is set to RemoteSigned
+Make sure Execution policy is set to `RemoteSigned`

+Using Administrative PowerShell, run:

     Set-ExecutionPolicy RemoteSigned